A Comparative Study of Iterative Riemann Solvers for the Shallow Water and Euler Equations: The shallow water equations

 \subsection{Performance comparison}

 In this section we study how quickly each method reaches a desired solution accuracy, in wall clock time.
 In order to do so, we run each method on a fixed set of $10^7$ Riemann problems generated pseudo-randomly\footnote{using the Mersenne Twister algorithm provided by the \textit{random} library in Python 3.9.7.}.
 Following the approach used by Gottlieb \& Groth \cite{gottlieb1988assessment}, 20\% of the problems involve strong waves and 80\% involve only weak waves.
-For the strong wave problems, the initial depth on each side is taken as $h=10^k$ with $k$ distributed uniformly in $[-4,4]$; the velocities are taken as $u_{\ell}= 10^k$ and $u_r=-10^k$, with $k$ distributed uniformly in $[-2,2]$.
-For the weak waves the depth is taken from a uniform distribution over $[0.1,1]$, and velocities are set to zero.
+For the strong wave problems, the initial depth on each side is taken as $h=10^k$ with $k$ distributed uniformly in $[-4,4]$ \revX{$\left(k\sim \mathcal{U}([-4,4])\right)$}; the velocities are taken as $u_{\ell}= 10^k$ and $u_r=-10^k$, with \revX{$k\sim \mathcal{U}([-2,2])$}.
+For the weak waves the depth is taken as \revX{$h_\ell, h_r \sim \mathcal{U}([0.1,1])$}, and velocities are set to zero.
 The rationale behind this approach is that in numerical applications most Riemann problems that arise will involve relatively nearby states.

 The Riemann solvers were implemented in Fortran 90 , the sets of Riemann problems were provided to the modules compiled with f2py 1.22.3 and GNU Fortran compiler 11.2.0.
-Similar tests were performed using Intel's Fortran compiler and, noting that the proportion of execution times between different methods was preserved, for the sake of reproducibility we present the results obtained with GNU's compiler.
+Similar tests were performed using Intel's Fortran compiler and, noting that the proportion of execution times between different methods was preserved, for the sake of reproducibility we present the results obtained with the GNU compiler.